Contenture/OSX-Development-Installation/README.md

 ### Install

-An important dependency before Homebrew can work is the Command Line Tools for Xcode.
+An important dependency before Homebrew can work is the **Command Line Tools** for **Xcode**.
 These include compilers that will allow you to build things from source.

-We can install Hombrew!
-In the terminal paste the following line (without the $), hit Enter, and follow the steps on the screen:
+To find the latest installation instructions go [here](http://brew.sh/)

 ## Usage